shorepine/tulipcc/README.md

 Tulip CC rev 4 supports:
 - 8.5MB of RAM
 - 8MB or 32MB flash storage, as a filesystem accesible in Python
-- An [AMY](https://github.com/bwhitman/amy) 32-voice synthesizer engine running locally or as a wireless controller for an [Alles](https://github.com/bwhitman/alles) mesh.
+- An [AMY](https://github.com/bwhitman/amy) stereo 64-voice synthesizer engine running locally or as a wireless controller for an [Alles](https://github.com/bwhitman/alles) mesh.
 Tulip's synth supports additive oscillators, an excellent FM synthesis engine, samplers, karplus-strong, filters, and much more.
 - Text frame buffer layer, 128 x 50, with ANSI support for 256 colors, inverse, bold, underline, background color
 - Up to 32 sprites on screen, drawn per scanline, from a total of 32KB of bitmap memory (1 byte per pixel)
 - A 1280x750 background frame buffer to draw arbitrary bitmaps to, or use as RAM, and which can scroll horizontally / vertically